 As soon as you receive your birth certificate established by OFPRA, you have to show it at the prefecture.

--Attend a day of formation about France (“civic day”- journée civique)
+-Attend a day of formation about France (“civic day”- journée civique) and a professional support

 -Attend a french language test